namin/sav/README.md

 ===============================================================

-This project develops the [`sav`][SavPlugin] Scala compiler plugin, which integrats the Scala compiler with the verifier built during the [EPFL SAV 2012 course][sav12].
+This project develops the [`sav`][SavPlugin] Scala compiler plugin, which integrates the Scala compiler with the verifier built during the [EPFL SAV 2012 course][sav12].

 The [SAV verifier][lazabs] takes in the [CFG][cfg] representation of a